 The Director of Administrative Services is a stand-alone classification.
 Incumbents direct the administrative operations and services of assigned units, overseeing fiscal management, planning, and business services.
 The incumbent functions as a liaison to coordinate personnel, capital planning, procurement, and centralized support services between the units and district offices.
+Incumbents are assigned district-wide responsibilities representing all campuses and instructional divisions in one or more functional areas such as: contracts development and management; business processes and services; facility utilization; human resources; and business systems and reporting.
 The incumbent in this position is a member of the President’s Cabinet.
 The Director of Administrative Services is distinguished from other classifications by its responsibility as president’s chief budget and business officer for assigned units.

 TYPICAL CLASS ESSENTIAL DUTIES

 These duties are a representative sample; position assignments may vary.